AkarshDeva/Nexus/README.md

-# NexusAI — AI-Powered Career Intelligence Platform
+# Nexus — AI-Powered Career Intelligence Platform

 NexusAI is a full-stack career and professional networking platform that brings students, alumni, mentors, recruiters, and startups together in one ecosystem — with an AI layer that gives personalized career guidance.